Scapulothoracic Bursitis

 If there are other problems affecting how the shoulder joint moves, they will be addressed too which may include stretches and further strengthening exercises for the rotator cuff muscles.
 You will need to work on your home exercise program daily for a number of weeks.

 • Improve Posture: improving your posture can really help both treat scapulothoracic bursitis but also stop it from coming back.
 This is particularly important if you spend long periods sitting in front of a computer or on the phone.
-There are some really simple things you can do to improve posture that can make a big difference
+There are some really simple things you can do to improve posture that can make a big difference such as wearing a simple posture support

 • Steroid Injection: In some cases your doctor may offer you a steroid injection to help to reduce the pain and inflammation from scapulothoracic bursitis.
 A mixture or cortisone and local anaesthetic is injected in to the bursa.
 It usually gives good relief of symptoms and it also confirms diagnosis, as an improvement of symptoms confirms that the symptoms were coming from the bursa.